 You're not becoming a fiction writer.
 Rather, you're incorporate storytelling elements into your resume.
 What are the key ingredients of storytelling?
 To tell an effective story with your resume, you must:

-- Be the hero in your story, and show how you've defeated villains or conquered challenges.
+- Be the Hero.
+You're the main character in your story.
+Show how you've defeated villains or conquered challenges.

 Whatever stage you're at in your career, you can incorporate these into your resume.
 You can use a resume to tell a story whether you're a 40 year veteran in your industry or you've just left high school.